 The PCR has numerous applications in biological research as well as diagnostics.

-Diagnosis of inherited disease: the PCR is most routinely used in the diagnosis of some inherited disease such as sickle cell anaemia, thalassemia, MTHFR gene mutation etc. This technique is appropriate for single-gene disorders.
+Diagnosis of inherited disease: PCR is most routinely used in the diagnosis of some inherited diseases such as sickle cell anemia, thalassemia, MTHFR gene mutation, etc. This technique is appropriate for single-gene disorders.
 The result is 99% accurate as compared with other methods.

-Microbial identification: the microbial culture technique is traditional and time-consuming also the chance of infection is also high in the case of culturing.
+Microbial identification: the microbial culture technique is traditional and time-consuming and the chance of infection is also high in the case of culturing.
 In modern days, PCR is used in the identification of microbes.
-The bacteria unique DNA sequence is targeted for the identification of particular bacteria and it will give a result within 3 to 4 hours.
+The bacteria’s unique DNA sequence is targeted for the identification of particular bacteria.
+It will give a result within 3 to 4 hours.

 PCR is used in the identification of genetic carriers as well.
 The heterozygous condition of the disease can be easily identified using PCR amplification.

-The PCR is one of the best technique for marker assistant selection.
-RFLP, AFP, RAPD, STS, VNTR and STR are some of the marker techniques based on the PCR.
+The PCR is one of the best techniques for marker assistant selection.
+RFLP, AFP, RAPD, STS, VNTR, and STR are some of the PCR-based techniques.